andykswong/mugl/README.md

 ## Overview

-`mugl` is a minimal, modern 3D graphics abstraction layer that provides simplified [WebGPU](https://gpuweb.github.io/gpuweb/)-style  low-level graphics API.
-It supports WebGL 2.0 backend, removing the verbosity and state management aspect of WebGL, with WebGPU backend under development.
+`mugl` is a minimal, modern 3D graphics abstraction layer that provides a simplified [WebGPU](https://gpuweb.github.io/gpuweb/)-style low-level graphics API for JavaScript.
+It:

-`mugl` runs on any modern web browser, and mobile via React Native.
-It provides WebAssembly (WASM) bindings in addition to JavaScript.
-With its [AssemblyScript](https://www.assemblyscript.org/) binding, you can run the same code on WASM (see [examples](#examples)).
-Additional WASM language bindings (e.g. Rust) and platform supports (e.g. native Desktop) are planned.
+- supports both WebGPU and WebGL 2.0
+- runs on any modern web browser (WebGL/WebGPU) and React Native mobile app (WebGL)
+- runs on WebAssembly (WASM) with [AssemblyScript](https://www.assemblyscript.org/) binding (WebGL/WebGPU)

+If you want to use WebGPU from JS or WASM code with fallback to WebGL, `mugl` is for you; If you just want to use WebGL, but would like to avoid the verbosity and state management aspect of WebGL, `mugl` is for you as well.

 ## Documentation
 - Latest JavaScript / AssemblyScript interface: [(link)](http://andykswong.github.io/mugl/latest/docs)